mateusz-holenko/hnotes/README.md

 To provide a more complex functionality, the service integrates with additional components as described in the following sections.

-## Search Service integration
+### Search Service integration

-[Serach](backend/notes_service/src/main/java/houen/hnotes/ElasticSearchService.java) support is provided by a third-party service running [ElasticSearch](http://elastic.co).
+[Search](#search-service) support is provided by a third-party service running [ElasticSearch](http://elastic.co).

+**WIP**

 Each new note added to `Notes` is additionally indexed in `Search` so that it can be later fetched by its content.
 Later, when fetching items from `Notes`, an optional `query` parameter can be passed.
 In such case `Notes` asks `Search` to provide a filtered list that is passed back to the user.

-## Verification Service integration
+### Verification Service integration

+**WIP**

-[Verification](backend/verification_service) is an additional service that checks content of newly added or updated notes looking for [distrurbing patterns](backend/verification_service/veri.py) that should be reported.
+[Verification](#verification-service) is an additional service that checks content of newly added or updated notes looking for [distrurbing patterns](backend/verification_service/veri.py) that should be reported.

 The communication between services is asynchronous and carried on via an Apache Artemis message broker.

+### Future plans
+- [ ] Improved search integration
+- [ ] Handling and presenting notes verification status
+- [ ] Sharing of notes between users
+- [ ] Versioning of notes
+- [ ] noSQL DBMS support + fully reactive flow

 ## Users Service

+`Users` provides authentication to the system by generating [JWT tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) to be presented when contacting other services in the system.
+*Current implementation of the logic includes trivial password checks (must be the same as the username) as well as hardcoded list of supported users.*

+### Future plans
+- [ ] DB integration
+- [ ] API for managing users
+- [ ] External OAuth2 integration

 ## Search Service

+[Search](backend/notes_service/src/main/java/houen/hnotes/ElasticSearchService.java) support is provided by a third-party service running [ElasticSearch](http://elastic.co).

 ## Verification Service

+[Verification](backend/verification_service) is an additional service that checks content of newly added or updated notes looking for [distrurbing patterns](backend/verification_service/veri.py) that should be reported.
 ## Status Service
 ## Message broker
 ## Monitoring